 Tony Howard, BESA's director of training.

-By making a transfer to pay for an apprentice’s training and assessment, larger firms can support companies which may not have considered hiring an apprentice before, or could not get the specialist provision they wanted.
-However, BESA also pointed out that funding needed to be directed towards training providers capable of delivering the New Standard apprenticeship courses, which have been developed ‘by employers, for employers’.
+By sharing their levy funds, larger firms can support companies who may not have considered hiring an apprentice before or could not get the specialist provision they wanted.
+However, BESA also pointed out that funding needed to be directed towards training providers capable of delivering the new type of apprenticeship courses, which have been developed “by employers for employers”.

-“The difficulty for building services employers has been finding providers in their area able to deliver the training.
-Many specialist courses were closed years ago because of a drop in demand after the financial crash or because providers cherry-picked the apprenticeships that they wanted to deliver,” he added.
-“However, this new stream of funding brings fresh hope.”
+He added: “The difficulty for building services employers has been finding providers in their area able to deliver the training.
+Many specialist courses were closed years ago because of a drop in demand after the financial crash or because providers cherry picked the apprenticeships that they wanted to deliver.